-The second Sales Enablement Society Seattle meet up took place in probably the coolest building in downtown—at least for a history fanatic like me—The Smith Tower.
+The second Sales Enablement Society Seattle meet-up took place in probably the coolest building in downtown, at least for a history fanatic like me: the Smith Tower.
 Built in 1914, it was considered the tallest building west of the Mississippi.
-Stepping into the antique—serviced—elevators was like going back a century in time to the “good old days.”
+Stepping into the antique service elevators was like going back a century in time to the “good old days.”

 I admit, I did a double take to make sure I was in the right place!

-Apparently our WestPoint grad Chapter President had been given a homework assignment from the Sales Enablement Society founder, Scott Santucci, that involved reading the book, Chaos Imperative, before the second meet-up.
+Apparently our WestPoint grad chapter president had been given a homework assignment by the Sales Enablement Society founder, Scott Santucci, that involved reading the book Chaos Imperative before the second meet-up.
 The basic premise of the book is that organizations can drive growth and profits by allowing contained chaos and disruption the space to flourish, generating new ideas that trigger innovation.

-When we step back and think about sales enablement, this assignment was very fitting.
-After all, what we’re doing with the Sales Enablement Society is putting a focus on elevating the function, which has different meanings, depending on whom you ask.
-While we’re not the U.S. Army, we are fighting pre-conceived notions, expectations, and fuzzy definitions of success.
-We’re also in the “forming” stage of our society, which is inherently chaotic as there are no precedents—we’re making it up as we go to get to a mutually-beneficial outcome.
+When we step back and think about sales enablement, we can see how this assignment was very fitting.
+After all, what we’re doing with the Sales Enablement Society is putting a focus on elevating the function, which has different meanings depending on whom you ask.
+While we’re not the U.S. Army, we are fighting preconceived notions, expectations, and fuzzy definitions of success.
+We’re also in the “forming” stage of our society, which is inherently chaotic as there are no precedents — we’re making it up as we go to get to a mutually-beneficial outcome.

-Chuck started the meeting by asking how we want to structure our chapter to ensure our members get the experience and support they need.
-As a group, we picked our top 3 Es from the 7 Es from Scott’s presentation from the first meeting, which are:
+Chuck started the meeting by asking how we want to structure our chapter to ensure that our members get the experience and support they need.
+As a group, we picked our top 3 E’s from the 7 E’s from Scott’s presentation from the first meeting, which are:

-We then decided on roles/responsibilities for chapter officers, meeting cadence, and came to an agreement that the format of each meet up would be designed to meet the 3 Es.
+We then decided on roles and responsibilities for chapter officers, meeting cadence, and came to an agreement that the format of each meet-up would be designed to meet the 3 E’s.